Bursaries

 Mode of application

+You’ll need to submit your application online via FAST.
 Please note that hardcopy or email submissions will not be accepted.

-Important details:
+Important details

 While RP’s assessment of your eligibility for financial assistance is based on government-sourced data, an RP bursary staff or HOMES Ops officer may still reach out if they need further clarification.

-You can only be awarded one bursary per academic year—apply in Semester 1 if possible.
+You can only be awarded one bursary per academic year — apply in Semester 1 if possible.

 Your bursary eligibility is based on your family’s financial situation at the time of application.